byatool/ClojureExamples/lobos_example/README.md

 # lobo_example

-A Clojure library designed to ... well, that part is up to you.
+This is an example project using the Lobos migration system thing... yeah.
+Basically allows a step by step creation/deletion/upda...tion of database tables.
+This uses PostgreSql.

 ## Usage

-FIXME
+Will link the pdf/blog post soon.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 www.byatool.com

 Distributed under the Eclipse Public License, the same as Clojure.